arussell/AlexaNissanLeaf/README.md

 # AlexaNissanLeaf
 An Alexa Skill to control the Nissan Leaf (and eNV200).

-This version contains several improvements not contained in the version created by scotthelme.
+This version contains several improvements not (yet) contained in the version created by ScottHelme.
 You can [view the changes here](https://github.com/arussell/AlexaNissanLeaf/commits/master).

 # Interacting with Alexa
 By default you interact with the skill using the invocation name "my car" (you can change this in the skill settings if you prefer something else).
 For example: